 “I can’t fight.
 I’m not brave like you.”

 But Winston had started snoring.
 Checkers returned to his cage and looked around.
 At the light struggling to penetrate the windows.
 At the dark rotting wood.
 At the things floating in his water bowl.
 At the Master machine in one corner that was used to train a dog’s stamina.
 Checkers had been forced to run on this when he had first arrived, and his neck still chafed from the heavy collar.
 When he had started running, he hadn’t been able to stop.
 Next to the Master-machine was a pole, which had a soft toy dangling from the end.
-This was used to build up a dog’s leg muscles.
+This had been used to build up a his leg muscles.

 Checkers looked over as he saw Winston shivering.
 He knew that the Bulldog was sensitive to the cold.
 He went over and laid by him, before going to sleep.